ygout/ScrapDof/README.md

 # Scraper Dofus

-Scraper for create an api about Dofus games
+Scraper for create an api about Dofus games (encyclopedia)